-Content below is based on an article published by Alexa Gahan, USA Today, August 4, 2015.
-This article addresses factors that you should take into consideration before moving off campus.
-These factors include:
+The content below is based on an article published by Alexa Gahan, USA Today, August 4, 2015, and updated on Dec.
+28, 2019, as we have additional information for this post – addressing 8 major factors that you should take into consideration before moving off-campus.
+They include:

-- Rent and utilities: they become your responsibilities and you have to make sure that you will take care of them monthly and your bank account are sufficient for the purpose.
+They will become your responsibilities and you have to make sure that you will take care of them monthly.
+Make sure your bank account is sufficient for the purpose or you will have to face some monetary penalty from your bank.

-- When to apply: “the earlier, the better,” the article suggests.
-However, you don’t have to rush to make a decision if you don’t feel comfortable with the moving.
+“The earlier, the better,” USA Today’s article suggests.
+However, you don’t have to rush to make a decision if you don’t feel comfortable with moving.
+You always can negotiate with your school if it asks you to leave by a certain day.

-- What type is best for you: Just remember that apartments, townhouses, and houses have some similarities and differences in functions.
+Just remember that apartments, townhouses, and houses have some similarities and differences in functions.
 It depends on what you need and what you want.
+Apartments may have more amenities than those of townhouses and single houses, but they usually have more regulations and rules that you have to abide by.

-- Roommates: Keep in mind that your roommate(s) may not be your best friend(s) or most compatible with you.
+Keep in mind that your roommate(s) may not be your best friend(s) or most compatible with you.
 However, a good roommate is always a plus to your soul if you could share your space with another person.
+Only 1% of the students we have served in the past encountered problems with their roommates.
+The unpleasant situation of dealing with a roommate with hostile attitudes can have an impact on your emotional health and academic performance.

-- Leases & landlords: Leases could be complicated for new international students.
+Leases could be complicated and challenging for new international students.
 Have someone who has had more social experience take a look at your lease before signing.
-As an international student, you may look around and compare which landlords have better reputation.
+As an international student, you may look around and compare which landlord has a better reputation.